 Taliouine: Saffron kingdom

 Day 4 was spent traveling to TaIiouine to source saffron from the most renown region of premier, mineral rich soil.
 Top chefs and luxury skincare artisans from all over the world know this region as the ONLY place to purchase saffron due to the superior quality.
 Apparently the climate, soil and harvesting methods are what make saffron from Taliouine so highly sought after.
 Our request to seek authentic female owned and operated co ops was very specific (there are many coops that claim to be run by women for marketing reasons yet are in reality run by Moroccan men paying women pathetic wages to play the part of running the coop.
 Fortunately, we were lead right to the source: Souktana , a female operated co op!
 We were greeted with a full spread of the most deliciously fresh Moroccan salad and hands down the BEST saffron chicken tajine of the entire trip.
-Ive cooked with saffron before and this saffron was on another level of fragrant, floral and purely divine.
-Words can't even come close to describing it the intricacy of saffron's scent and taste.
+I've cooked with saffron before and this saffron was superior with its fragrant, floral and pure taste.
+Words can't even come close to describing the intricacy of saffron's scent and taste.
 You will understand once you experience the "Scents of Morocco" small batch Moroccan Mist!
 We learned that saffron flowers (related to the crocus family) are hand picked in the early morning while the flower is still closed.
-Then air dried in the shade and finally the stamens aka saffron are removed by hand.
+These flowers are then air dried in the shade and finally the stamens aka saffron are removed by hand.
 Each flower only contains 3 stamens, and it takes 140,000 flowers to render 1kg of saffron!
 This is a traditional way of harvesting that keeps the integrity of the plant nutrients in tact and truly makes us appreciate this expensive and oh so majestic ingredient.

-Saffron contains very high amounts of specific antioxidants and vitamin C which work to reduce inflammation and support brain and nervous system disorders when taken orally Topically, saffron is know for its powerful anti inflammatory effects against wounds and acne.
+Saffron contains very high amounts of specific antioxidants and vitamin C which work to reduce inflammation and support brain and nervous system disorders when consumed regularly.
+Topically, saffron is known for its powerful anti inflammatory effects against wounds and acne.
 It is also known to even skin tone and reduce hyperpigmentation.
-Saffron contributes to rapid cellular turnover making it a wonderful ingredients for hydrosols and toners as well as nourishing masks.
-Look out for the Scents of Morocco Neroli saffron mist releasing June 8!
+Saffron contributes to rapid cellular turnover making it a wonderful ingredient for hydrosols and toners as well as nourishing masks.
+Look out for the Scents of Morocco Neroli saffron mist as well as the Moroccan Body Oil.

 While we weren't able to visit the rose farm due to proximity and limited time, I was able to connect with the owner of the famous Kalaat Megouna rose farm!
 I plan on returning next spring just to visit this luxurious farm.
 The rose damascena oil that I sourced from this small farm is utterly mind blowing and intoxicating.
 Don't worry, you too will experience it in the June small batch release!
 I included the rose oil along with neroli and argan oils in the "scents of Morocco" Body Oil.
 Did you know that it takes almost 50 roses to get 1 teeny little drop of rose oil!!??
 These roses are hand harvested in the early morning and immediately steam distilled for the utmost quality.
 If you aren't impressed yet, 250,000 rose petals yield a mere 5ml of rose oil!!!
 I truly understand why this precious oil is so incredibly pricey.
 You've heard me touting the benefits of rose oil in the past, but in case you missed my praises...Pure rose damascena essential oil has an iconic scent and stately presence.
 Topically, rose essential oil helps refine the texture of skin, reduce redness (goodbye rosacea) and even skin tone (bye bye meslasma) while enabling rapid cellular regeneration.
 While most people love the way it minimizes fine line, I marvel at how effective it is at wound and scar healing.
 Do you get why I use rose oil in most of the glō products?
 Sometimes the scent of rose is prevalent ( Regenerative Oil & Body Love Oil) while other products have disguised the scent (Blemish Free Oil, Eye/Night Oil ) It is simply too effective at its job to be left out!